Aliases for NDUFA13 Gene

 - Cell Death Regulatory Protein GRIM-19 3 4

 External Ids for NDUFA13 Gene

 This gene encodes a subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I), which functions in the transfer of electrons from NADH to the respiratory chain.
 The protein is required for complex I assembly and electron transfer activity.
 The protein binds the signal transducers and activators of transcription 3 (STAT3) transcription factor, and can function as a tumor suppressor.
 The human protein purified from mitochondria migrates at approximately 16 kDa.
 Transcripts originating from an upstream promoter and capable of expressing a protein with a longer N-terminus have been found, but their biological validity has not been determined. [provided by RefSeq, Oct 2009]

 GeneCards Summary for NDUFA13 Gene

-NDUFA13 (NADH Dehydrogenase (Ubiquinone) 1 Alpha Subcomplex, 13) is a Protein Coding gene.
-Diseases associated with NDUFA13 include thyroid carcinoma, hurthle cell and thyroid carcinoma, papillary.
-Among its related pathways are Metabolism and Metabolism.
+NDUFA13 (NADH:Ubiquinone Oxidoreductase Subunit A13) is a Protein Coding gene.
+Diseases associated with NDUFA13 include Thyroid Carcinoma, Hurthle Cell and Differentiated Thyroid Carcinoma.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
 GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and NADH dehydrogenase activity.
 An important paralog of this gene is ENSG00000258674.